TwigWorld/django-settings-composer/README.md

 **SETTINGS_COMPOSER_SWITCHES**

-This is a comma separated list of settings files within _myproject.settings.switches_.
-These only exist on a project-wide basis as the idea is to give you a clean way of turning features on and off regardless of your current site or environment.
+This is a comma separated list of switches in the form (group_name):(switch_name).
+These switches will be applied immediately after all the modules have been loaded.
+They must have been defined somewhere in the loaded settings (see **Advanced Usage**).

 ```
-export SETTINGS_COMPOSER_SWITCHES=debug_off,test_db
+export SETTINGS_COMPOSER_SWITCHES=debug:off,database:test
 ```

 **SETTINGS_COMPOSER_VERBOSE**

-If set to 'true' or 'yes', Django Settings Composer will report each step it takes throughout the loading phase to **stdout**.
+If set to 'true' or 'yes', Django Settings Composer will report each step it takes throughout the loading phase.

 ```
 export SETTINGS_COMPOSER_VERBOSE=yes
 ```

-### A really simple project layout
+### Example project layout with multiple environments

 ```
-export SETTINGS_COMPOSER_PROJECT=myproject
+export SETTINGS_COMPOSER_MODULE=myproject.settings
 export SETTINGS_COMPOSER_ENV=production
 ```